Diabetes in Seniors: Causes, Symptoms, and Effective Management

 Here is the link https://www.nanavatimaxhospital.org/blogs/diabetes-in-older-people

-India is rapidly emerging as the diabetes capital of the world, owing to a combination of factors such as sedentary lifestyles, unhealthy dietary habits, and genetic predisposition.
-According to the International Diabetes Federation, the country had an estimated 77 million adults with diabetes, a number that is expected to rise to 101 million by 2030.
+India is rapidly becoming the diabetes capital of the world, with lifestyle changes, unhealthy diets, and genetic predisposition contributing to the surge in cases.
+According to the International Diabetes Federation, India had an estimated 77 million adults with diabetes, projected to rise to 101 million by 2030.

-Diabetes is a chronic medical condition where the body cannot effectively regulate blood sugar (glucose) levels.
-This occurs due to issues with insulin, a hormone produced by the pancreas that helps cells absorb glucose for energy.
+Diabetes is a chronic condition where the body cannot regulate blood sugar (glucose) properly due to insufficient insulin production or insulin resistance.

 Types of Diabetes

-- Type 2 diabetes: Type 2 diabetes is more common in adults and occurs when the body becomes resistant to insulin, or when the pancreas is not able to produce enough insulin to regulate blood sugar levels properly.
+- Type 2 Diabetes: More common in seniors, this occurs when the body becomes resistant to insulin or does not produce enough insulin.

 Normal Blood Sugar Levels for Seniors